kallaway/100-days-of-code/log.md

 **Today's Progress**: Practiced some competitive programming questions in Java.

 **Thoughts**: Focusing on algorithms and which data structure is required for its best implementation

+### Day 71: 4 August 2020 , Tuesday

+**Today's Progress**: Started practising recursion programs using Java.

+**Thoughts**: Recursive function is a function that calls itself to solve a smaller sub-problem of same type.
+But necessary conditions are it must have a base case along with recursive case.